NazlicanArslan/COVID19-vaccine/README.md

 ## Running on Crunch
 - Use the following command
-1. Cd scratch
+  - cd scratch
-2. qsub vaccine_batch.sh
+  - qsub vaccine_batch.sh

 - Use the following command to view submission status or delete submission
-1. qdel: delete submission
+  - qdel: delete submission
-2. qstat -u “*”: check submission status
+  - qstat -u “*”: check submission status

 - Option to change number of test or train reps through test_rep, train_rep

 - Change number of cores by changing n_proc and -pe smp

 ## Downloading Output
+- - The .p file (data file) will be generated in /output
 - After the submission is run, save the .p file from /scratch/VaccineAllocation/output by right-clicking and download into your own computer (.../COVID19-vaccine-main/VaccineAllocation/output)
 - Generate plots using pipelinemultitier.py or generate seeds using seeds_read.py in the data processing directory